 \section{Introduction}

 It is well known that lattice spin system is a large class of systems considered in statistical mechanic.
-Also it is well known that the structure of the lattice plays an important role in examinations of spin systems.
-The Potts model, which was introduced by Potts [in 1952] as a generalization of the Ising model, has received an increasing theoretical and experimental aspects in recent years (see \cite{W} for details).
-The idea came from the representation of the Ising model as interactions spin which can be either parallel or anti parallel that is up or down.
+It is also well known that the structure of the lattice plays an important role in examining the spin systems.
+The Potts model, which was introduced by Potts (in 1952) as a generalization of the Ising model, has drawn an increased attention to its theoretical and experimental aspects in recent years~\cite{W}.
+The idea originated from the representation of the Ising model as interacting spins which can be either parallel or antiparallel.

-We consider a semi-infinite Cayley tree J$^{k}$ of order $k\ge $2, i.e., a graph without cycles with (k+1) edges issuing from each vertex except $x^{0}$ and with $k$ edges issuing from the vertex $x^{0}$, which is called the tree root.
-We generalize the problem in \cite{GAT} for the Potts model with four competing interactions.
-This problem has been investigated for the Potts model with two competing interactions (see \cite{GAT} for details).
+We consider a semi-infinite Cayley tree J$^{k}$ of order $k\geqslant 2$, i.e., a graph without cycles with $(k+1)$ edges issuing from each vertex except $x^{0}$ and with $k$ edges issuing from the vertex $x^{0}$, which is called the tree root.
+We generalize the problem in~\cite{GAT} for the Potts model with three competing interactions and non-zero external field.
+This problem has been investigated for the Potts model with only two competing interactions~\cite{GAT, GTA1}.

-There are many approaches to derive equation or system equations describing limiting Gibbs measure for the lattice models on Cayley tree (see \cite{B}, \cite{P}, \cite{SC}, \cite{S}, \cite{W} for details).
-One of these approaches is based on recursive equations for partition functions (\cite{W}).
-Another approach is Markov random fields (see \cite{GPW}, \cite{K}).
-Naturally both approaches lead to the same equation \cite{GPW}.
-We concentrate on the first approach, that is, we study recursive equations for partition functions.
+There are many approaches to the derivation of an equation or a system of equations describing the limiting Gibbs measure for the lattice models on Cayley tree (see~\cite{W,AT,B,P,Sinai,SC,S} for details).
+One of these approaches is based on recursive equations for partition functions~\cite{W}.
+Another approach is Markov random fields (see~\cite{GPW,K}).
+Naturally, both approaches lead to the same equation~\cite{GPW}.

-In this paper we study the problem of phase transition for the Potts model with four competing interactions (external field, the nearest neighbors, the second neighbors and triples of neighbors) on Cayley tree of order two.
-In \cite{GR}, it has been proved that there is phase transition for some parameter values of the Ising model.
+In this paper we employ the recursive equations for partition functions.
+We study the problem of phase transition for the Potts model with three competing interactions, the nearest neighbors, the second neighbors and triples of neighbors and non-zero external field on Cayley tree of order two.
+In~\cite{GR}, it has been proved that there is a phase transition for some parameter values of the Ising model.
 We generalize this problem for the Potts model.
-To construct the Hamiltonian equation we consider the generalized Kroneker's symbol $\delta$ well coordinated with theory of quadratic stochastic operators.
+In order to construct the Hamiltonian equation, we consider the generalized Kroneker's $\delta$ function which well agrees with theory of quadratic stochastic operators.